Qumulo/docs/hardware-guide/supermicro-a-plus-wio-1114s-wn10rt/replacing-hardware-components.md

    1. To remove the drive from the carrier, undo the mounting clips.

-1. To install a replacement drive, do the following:
+1. To install a replacement drive:

    1. Insert the new drive into the drive carrier with the printed circuit board (PCB) side facing down and the connector end facing towards the rear of the tray.